(Reach Up for The) Sunrise: Release history

-Covers, samples, & media references
+Covers, samples, and media references

-At the end of an episode of Las Vegas, the band appeared, performing the song in the Montecito as was normal during the Second Season.
+At the end of an episode of Las Vegas, the band appeared, performing the song in the Montecito as was normal during the second season.

-As of 2005, the Jason Nevins newly produced version of the song is used in the beginning sequence of the television programme Sunrise on Seven Network in Australia.
-It was also used in Telecom Italia Mobile commercials with Adriana Lima.
-The Jason Nevins version appeared on an episode of Queer Eye for the Straight Guy as well as the television soundtrack, released on Capitol Records.
+As of 2005, the Jason Nevins-produced version of the song is used in the beginning sequence of the television programme Sunrise on Seven Network in Australia.
+It was also used in Telecom Italia Mobile commercials with Adriana Lima, and also appeared on an episode of Queer Eye for the Straight Guy as well as the television soundtrack, released on Capitol Records.

-Also, the Jason Nevins Club Mix is featured in the 2007 arcade game Dance Dance Revolution SuperNOVA 2.
+The Jason Nevins club mix was featured in the 2007 arcade game Dance Dance Revolution SuperNova 2.